Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     - Assert the amount of planes returned
     - Use FluentAssertions

-    Give me only the test method as a result to apply in #file:PlanesControllerTests.cs
+    Give me only the test method as a result to apply in #file:PlaneControllerTests.cs
     ```

 <img src="../../Images/Screenshot-SearchByName-Tests.png" width="600">